AndrewLeigh6/GamesWithFriends/README.md

 - If the user clicks on a game banner, that will count as a vote, and the banner will be displayed as shown in the image below.
 - Users can vote for as many games as they want.
-- Once users are finished voting, they can click "View Games" to be taken to the next page.
+- Once users are finished voting, they can click "View Games".
+This will flag them as being done voting, and they will be taken to the next page.

 ![Page 5](https://github.com/AndrewLeigh6/GamesWithFriends/blob/master/images/5.PNG)